axxes8/CSE-212-Final-Project/Stack/Stack.md

     stack.append(item) # When we push onto the stack, we use .append to add to the back.
 ```

 Before we implement pop() or peek(), we will want to check if the stack is empty.
-So lets implement empty().
+So let's implement empty().
 ```python
 def empty(stack):
     return len(stack) == 0 # This will return true if the length of the stack is 0
 ```

-Now lets implement pop().
+Now let's implement pop().

 ```python
 def pop(stack):